Sufficient conditions for uniform bounds in abstract polymer systems and explorative partition schemes

 The reduced SCUB (see~\eqref{eq_scub_inhom_red} and figure~\ref{fig_new_red}) and the returning SCUB (see~\eqref{eq_scub_inhom_ret} and figure~\ref{fig_new_ret}) feature different choices.
-First, we mimic the exclusion of at least one polymer among the labels in $\IncompatibleOtherPolymers{\Polymer}$ in the \NameDobrushin{}-style proof of the reduced SCUB.
+First, we mimic the exclusion of at least one polymer among the labels in $\IncompatibleOtherPolymers{\Polymer}$ in the Dobrushin-style proof of the reduced SCUB.
 The returning scheme in section~\ref{sec_schemeReturning} is a partition scheme tailored to clusters, as opposed to a partition scheme for general graphs applied to a cluster.
 This captures more of the structure of a cluster (see figure~\ref{fig_anatomy}) as constraints on the singleton trees.
 The returning scheme constrains polymer labels along a path from the root to form a lazy self-avoiding walk in the polymer system.
 The ``returning'' alludes to this fact.
 This interdicts one polymer in $\IncompatibleOtherPolymers{\Polymer}$ as a child's label in its singleton trees.\\

 Second, we use incompatible pairs of polymers to label the vertices of the singleton trees.
 This carries the information about the last different polymer label along the path to the root and interdicts it as a child's label.
 See sections~\ref{sec_schemeReturning} and~\ref{sec_proof_ret} for details.
-This extra constraint comes at a price: while the children's labels still have to be compatible with each other, this only holds for polymers in $\IncompatibleOtherPolymers{\Polymer}$.
-We derive tree-operators from these constraints and then project the resulting SCUBs to normal single polymer labels.
-This is the origin of the $\sup$ in the reduced and returning SCUB.
+This extra constraint comes at a price: while the children's labels still have to be compatible with each other, this only holds for polymers in $\IncompatibleOtherPolymers{\Polymer}$.\\

+We derive tree-operators from these constraints and project the resulting SCUBs to normal single polymer labels.
+This is the origin of the supremum in the reduced and returning SCUB.
 The price of ignoring incompatibility with $\Polymer$ results in the $(1+\mu_\Polymer)$ factor.
-The reduced SCUB relaxes the compatibility constraints for the children's labels in $\IncompatibleOtherPolymers{\Polymer}$ analogously to \NameDobrushin{}'s SCUB.\\
+The reduced SCUB relaxes the compatibility constraints for the children's labels in $\IncompatibleOtherPolymers{\Polymer}$ analogously to Dobrushin's SCUB.\\